Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution: Introduction

-To address these limitations, we propose two novel techniques in the GAN framework for image super-resolution, a fine-grained attention mechanism for the discriminator and a feature-sharing network component for both the generator and the discriminator.
-Specifically, we use a Unet-like~\cite{ronneberger2015u} discriminator (Fig.\ref{fig:FASRGAN_D}) to introduce a fine-grained attention in the GAN (FASRGAN).
+To address these limitations, we propose two novel techniques based on the GAN framework for image super-resolution, a fine-grained attention mechanism for the discriminator and a feature-sharing network component for both the generator and the discriminator.
+Specifically, we use a UNet-like~\cite{ronneberger2015u} discriminator (Fig.\ref{fig:FASRGAN_D}) to introduce a fine-grained attention in the GAN (FASRGAN).
 Our discriminator produces two outputs, a score of the whole input image and a fine-grained score map of every pixel in the image.
-The score map has the same spatial size as the input image, and measures the degree of differences at each pixel between the generated and the true distributions.
-To produce better high-quality images, we incorporate the score map into the loss function as an attention to make the generator pay more attention on the difficult reconstructing parts of the image, instead of treating all parts equally.
-In addition, we propose a feature-sharing mechanism (Fig.\ref{fig:Co-SRGAN}) to align shallow feature extraction of both the generator and the discriminator (Fs-SRGAN).
+The score map shares the same spatial size as the input image, and measures the degree of differences at each pixel between the generated and the true distributions.
+To produce better visual quality images, we incorporate the score map into the loss function with an attention mechanism to make the generator pay more attention on the hard parts of an image, instead of treating all parts equally.
+In addition, we propose a feature-sharing mechanism (Fig.\ref{fig:Co-SRGAN}) to align the low-level feature extraction of both the generator and the discriminator (Fs-SRGAN).
 This novel structure can significantly reduce the number of parameters and improve the performance.

-Overall, our main contributions are three-fold: \begin{itemize} \item We propose a novel Unet-like discriminator to generate a score of the whole image as well as a pixel-wise score map of the input image.
-We further incorporate the score map into the loss function as the attention mechanism for the generator.
-This attention mechanism makes the generator focus on the parts of an image that are difficult to generate. \item We introduce a feature-sharing mechanism to define the shallow feature extraction for the generator and the discriminator.
-This reduces the number of model parameters and helps the generator and the discriminator extract more useful features, which can also improve the model performance. \item The proposed two components are general, and can be applied to other GAN-based SR models.
+Overall, our main contributions are three-fold: \begin{itemize} \item We propose a novel UNet-like discriminator to generate a single score for the whole image and a pixel-wise score map of the input image.
+We further incorporate the score map into the loss function with an attention mechanism to define the generator.
+This attention mechanism makes the generator focus on hard parts of an image for generation. \item We introduce a feature-sharing mechanism to define the shared low-level feature extraction for the generator and the discriminator.
+This reduces the number of model parameters and helps the generator and the discriminator extract more effective features. \item The proposed two components are general, and can be applied to other GAN-based SR models.
 Extensive experiments on benchmark datasets illustrate the superiority of our proposed methods compared with current state-of-the-art methods. \end{itemize}

 The remainder of the paper is organized as follows.
 Section II describes related works.
 The proposed GAN-based methods are presented in Section III.
 Experimental results are discussed in Section IV.
 Finally, the conclusions are drawn in Section V.